 - Parents must cooperate with the school intervention planning.
 This means parents should take an active role in assisting the school in identifying the reasons for the child's truant behavior. - Parents should also cooperate with any referrals made by the school in an effort to improve the child's attendance. - Parents must understand that if they refuse to cooperate with the intervention planning, Reg.
-43-274 (D) states that the district has the authority to refer the child to Family Court for truancy and requires a report be filed against the parents with DSS for educational neglect. - Educational neglect occurs only if a child is accumulating unlawful absences and the school's efforts to help the child attend regularly were unsuccessful because of the parent's refusal to cooperate. - The three-day or five overall intervention plan will include - a direct intervention conference between the student and student's homeroom teacher or regular teacher; - contact with student's parent or guardian by the homeroom or regular teacher to determine reasons for unlawful absences and to discuss plan to improve attendance; documentation of the student and parent contacts, reasons for unlawful absences and methods agreed upon to resolve the causes of unlawful absences; and documentation of referral to other school personnel or community agencies if the reasons for absences warrant this action.
-If the accumulated unlawful absences increase by two more, a second intervention plan will be initiated.
-The second intervention plan requires action by representatives of the school's Student Assistance Team, including
+43-274 (D) states that the district has the authority to refer the child to Family Court for truancy and requires a report be filed against the parents with DSS for educational neglect. - Educational neglect occurs only if a child is accumulating unlawful absences and the school's efforts to help the child attend regularly were unsuccessful because of the parent's refusal to cooperate.
+The three-day or five overall intervention plan will include - a direct intervention conference between the student and student's homeroom teacher or regular teacher;

-- a letter from the school to the parent requiring a conference with the parent and representatives of the Student Assistance Team; - a direct conference with representatives of the Student Assistance Team that includes both student and parentfor ages 12-17, parent only for student ages 6-11 or the student alone, if the parent fails to come for the conference: - methods to resolve the cause of unlawful absences; - actions that will be taken in the event unlawful absences continue; - signatures of parent/guardian, student and S.A.T. members or documentation of attempt to involve parent/ guardian and student; - documentation of involvement of agencies, departments, organizations and personnel outside the school system who assisted with or are a component of the intervention plan. - If the accumulated unlawful absences increase by two after S.A.T. meeting, and the intervention plan is not successful, the school will refer the student to the truancy division.
+- If the accumulated unlawful absences increase by two more, a second intervention plan will be initiated.
+The second intervention plan requires action by representatives of the school's Student Assistance Team, including - a letter from the school to the parent requiring a conference with the parent and representatives of the Student Assistance Team; - a direct conference with representatives of the Student Assistance Team that includes both student and parent for ages 12-17, parent only for student ages 6-11 or the student alone, if the parent fails to come for the conference; - methods to resolve the cause of unlawful absences; - actions that will be taken in the event unlawful absences continue; - signatures of parent/guardian, student and S.A.T. members or documentation of attempt to involve parent/ guardian and student; - documentation of involvement of agencies, departments, organizations and personnel outside the school system who assisted with or are a component of the intervention plan. - If the accumulated unlawful absences increase by two after S.A.T. meeting, and the intervention plan is not successful, the school will refer the student to the truancy division.